edgio-docs/edgio-docs/src/pages/guides/app_security/rate_enforcement_dashboard.md

     resulted in the enforcement of a rate rule.
 -   Understand the frequency of rate limited requests.

-Log data is retained for 30 days for most WAF solutions.
+Log data is retained for 30 days for most {{ PRODUCT_SECURITY }} solutions.
 The exception is WAF Insights which only retains data for 7 days.\

 This article describes: